onap/vnfrqts-requirements/docs/Chapter7/Configuration-Management.rst

  }

-See `xNF REST APIs`_ for additional details on HealthCheck.
+See `VNF or PNF REST APIs`_ for additional details on HealthCheck.

-Some xNFs may support and desire to run partial health checks and receive a successful response when partial health check completes without errors.
+Some VNFs or PNFs may support and desire to run partial health checks and receive a successful response when partial health check completes without errors.
 The parameter name used by HealthCheck playbook to request non-default partial health check is healthcheck_type.
 Example of health check types